georgeflanagin/anagrammatic/README.md

 for something in English, for example, TLA -- Three Letter Acronym.
 We must be careful to exclude some of these non-word words.

-If you read about *Algorithm X* you will notice that Knuth starts out by saying that one should consider the smallest option first, and from several such options all of equal size, the selection can be made arbitrarily.
+When you read about *Algorithm X* you will notice that Knuth starts out by saying that one should consider the smallest option first, and from several such options all of equal size, the selection can be made arbitrarily.
 The implementation choice to represent each option as a composite integer